shredinjohn/CRM_Blockchain/Obsidian Vault/Block Chain Project/README.md

-# Donaeth : An innovative crowdfunding platform utilizing blockchain technology to empower project creators and backers while enhancing transparency and trust in the fundraising process."
+# Donaeth : An innovative crowdfunding platform utilizing blockchain technology to empower project creators and backers while enhancing transparency and trust in the fundraising process.

 ### Table of Contents